flutter/flutter/sky/packages/sky/lib/widgets/README.md

    `build` function, which means the user interface might not update to reflect the changed state.

- * `MyDialog` implements the `syncFields` member function.
-To understand `syncFields`, we'll need to dive a bit deeper into how the `build` function is used by the framework.
+ * `MyDialog` implements the `syncConstructorArguments` member function.
+To understand `syncConstructorArguments`, we'll need to dive a bit deeper into how the `build` function is used by the framework.

    A component's `build` function returns a tree of widgets that represent a "virtual" description of its appearance.
 The first time the framework calls